meltingscales/meltingscales.github.io/content/projects.md

 ## 2020

+### Vulnerability "Field Guide" - CWE Reference Manual

+I created a "field guide" that provides a comprehensive overview of common vulnerabilities and their remediation strategies.
+This guide is intended to serve as a reference for security engineers and developers, helping them to quickly identify and address vulnerabilities in their code.

+It was over 20 pages, covered hundreds of different CWE types, and was a great resource for our team.
+I believe that it is still being used by my team today, in 2025.

 ## 2021

 ## 2022

-### A survey on automated software vulnerability discovery, exploitation, and patching
+### A survey on automated software vulnerability discovery, exploitation, and patching - NYU-CS-GY-6813 - Infosec and Privacy

 This paper is a survey of the current state of automated software vulnerability discovery, exploitation, and patching.
 It covers the history of automated vulnerability discovery, the current state of the art, and future directions for research.